zagaran/ecs-celery-autoscaler/README.md

   - To define your own, subclass `ScalingMetric` and implement `target_worker_count(self, *, current: int, pending: int) -> tuple[int, dict]`.
-- `protection_expires_minutes`: how long an ECS task scale-in protection grant lasts before it must be renewed (this library renews automatically in the background for tasks that run longer than this).
+- `protection_expires_minutes`: how long an ECS task scale-in protection grant lasts before it must be renewed (this library attempts to renew automatically in the background for tasks that run longer than this).
   Set this to at least your longest anticipated task duration.
 ECS can refuse renewal calls while a deployment or scale-in is blocked on a protected task (see the deployment note below), so the original grant — not renewal — is what has to cover a task for its full duration in that situation.
-- After a worker releases its scale-in protection, it doesn't resume task consumption until it has confirmed via the ECS task metadata endpoint that ECS hasn't already decided to stop it (checked a few times, spaced out, since ECS can take a moment to record that decision after protection drops).
+- `redis_client`: optional.
+By default, it's derived from `celery_app.conf.broker_url`, which covers a standard `redis://` or `rediss://` broker URL.
+Pass this explicitly if your broker isn't reachable via `broker_url` alone
 - `AUTOSCALING_ENABLED` (environment variable, default enabled): set to `False` to disable the library entirely